Abdul-Moeez4/Simple-Write-Blocker/README.md

-A simple write blocker that enables/disables external USB.
+A simple write blocker that enables/disables writing on USB.